breatheco-de/multi-view-react-collaborative-website/README.md

 Do not clone this repository.

-1. The first step to start coding is cloning the [React.js FLUX boilerplate](https://github.com/4GeeksAcademy/react-hello-webapp) on your local computer or opening it using gitpod.
+1. The first step to start coding is cloning the [React.js FLUX boilerplate](https://github.com/4GeeksAcademy/react-hello-webapp) on your local computer, opening it using Gitpod or Codespaces (recommended).

-a) If using Gitpod (recommended) you can clone the boilerplate by [clicking here](https://gitpod.io#https://github.com/4GeeksAcademy/react-hello-webapp).

-b) If working locally, type the following command from your command line: `git clone https://github.com/4GeeksAcademy/react-hello-webapp`.
+If working locally, type the following command from your command line: `git clone https://github.com/4GeeksAcademy/react-hello-webapp`.

 💡 Remember to create a new repository, update the remote (`git remote set-url origin <your new url>`), and upload the code to your new repository using `add`, `commit` and `push`.